How to choose the best clothes dryer

-We’ve tested vented, condenser and heat pump clothes dryers to find which ones are fastest, most efficient and have the best features.
+We’ve tested vented, condenser and heat pump clothes dryers to find which ones are fastest, most energy efficient and have the best features.

-Types of clothes dryers
+Different types of clothes dryers

-Vented dryers
+Vented clothes dryers

-Vented dryers are simple.
+Vented clothes dryers are simple.
 They suck in air, heat it, and blow it through your washing.
 Moisture in the washing evaporates and is then blown back out.
 Ideally, they’ll be ducted outside.

 - Need to be vented or ducted outdoors to prevent damp walls and ceiling